 - In the work bowl of a heavy-duty electric mixer or in a large bowl, mix 3 cups (12 ounces) of the white whole wheat flour with the yeast, salt, cinnamon, ginger, cardamom and mace.

 - Place the dough in an oiled bowl.
 Cover with plastic wrap and allow to rise at room temperature until doubled in size, 45 minutes to an hour.
 Gently deflate the dough.
 Divide into 12 portions.
-Tucking the fruit pieces inside, roll and shape into smooth balls.
+Roll and shape into smooth balls, tucking the fruit pieces inside.

-- Brush a 9x13-inch pan with butter or spray with cooking spray.
+- Brush a 9×13-inch pan with butter or spray with cooking spray.
 Arrange the rolls evenly in the pan; there will be about 1/2-inch of space between the rolls.
 Cover with plastic wrap and allow to rise at room temperature for about 1 hour.
-Preheat oven to 375°F.
+(You can prepare them the day before if that works best for you–see note below.)

-- Brush egg glaze on top of the buns.
+- Preheat oven to 375ยฐF.
+Brush egg glaze on top of the buns.
 If you are making crosses with flour paste, pipe the crosses before putting the buns in the oven.
 Bake 25 to 30 minutes or until they are light golden brown.
 Cool.

 For the flour paste cross: